 Many travellers make there way here from either Medan or Lake Toba.
 These routes can be taken by public bus but many travellers chose to hire a private driver.
 This is often a quicker and more comfortable option than the buses but obviously more expensive.
 The price needs to be negotiated with your driver.

 Buses leave from Pinang Baris station until around 5:30pm.
 Even though Bukit Lawang is only 86 kilometres from Medan the roads are very bad so expect the journey to take around 3 hours.

-Back to Nature Inn Tel: +62081375657004.
-A quiet and peaceful place, surrounded by the jungle, and offering family style meals.
-With 80 hectares of private jungle and the option to bath in a private waterfall.
-US$10-15/night.
+http://www.backtonature.asia Tel: +6281375400921.
+A quiet and peaceful place, 4 rooms, all with balcony, surrounded by the jungle, and offering family style meals.
+With 120 hectares of private jungle and the option to bath in a private waterfall.
+US$15-25/night.
 Dutch, English and Russian spoken.